Jeihyuck/Jeihyuck-rolling-k-auto-trade-KIS-refacored/README.md

 ```
 python -m trader.trader
 ```
 This initializes the portfolio manager, runs KOSPI rebalance if due, then executes the existing KOSDAQ intraday loop without interrupting either engine on errors.
+The KOSDAQ loop is blocking, so the entrypoint runs a single orchestrated cycle via `run_once()` rather than a repeating scheduler.